 - Did not report all of the income you or your company earned

 - Made false statements on your tax return, or

 - Falsely claimed to be a resident of another state.

 If you illegally fail to pay tax or pay too little tax, you may be subject to prosecution for tax evasion.

 The main tax agency in California is the Franchise Tax Board.
-However, people can evade taxes from any of the 3 main tax agencies in California.
-Each collects, and therefore enforces fraud in relation to, a different type of tax.
+However, people can evade taxes from any of the three main tax agencies in California.
+Each collects, and therefore enforces fraud in relation to a different type of tax.

 - The Franchise Tax Board collects income tax.
 Its investigation arm handles all reports of income tax fraud.

-- The Board of Equalization collects sales and use taxes.
+- The California Department of Tax and Fee Adminstration collects sales and use taxes.
 Reported corporate use or sales tax fraud would be handled by this agency.

 - The Employment Development Department distributes employment benefits, including disability and unemployment payments.
 It investigates reports that an employer is not paying taxes that fund these benefits and also reports that a benefit recipient is not reporting or paying taxes on those benefits.